 A project proposal is prepared by the Project Advocate and includes pertinent information about the conservation values of the tract(s) as well as the relevant relationship to the surrounding landscape.
-The information provided should be broken into the four major categories that correspond to the USDA Forest Service FLP review criteria: importance, threatened or strategic, along with the special emphasis criteria related to the IRA funding.
+The information provided should be broken into the three or four major categories that correspond to the USDA Forest Service Forest Legacy Program review criteria: importance, threatened or strategic, along with the special emphasis criteria related to the IRA funding if applicable.
 Each one of these categories should be populated with the corresponding data/information that the Project Advocate assembles about the tract(s) to describe what makes the property worthy of state protections using federal investments.
-See the FLP property proposal (10.6) (found as an addendum to this RFP) to provide this information for each tract that is part of a proposal in the specific format required within the USDA Forest Service Forest Legacy Information System where project proposals will ultimately be submitted if selected for advancement within the State review process.
+See the Forest Legacy Program property proposal (10.6) (found as an addendum to this RFP) to provide this information for each tract that is part of a proposal in the specific format required within the USDA Forest Service Forest Legacy Information System where project proposals will ultimately be submitted if selected for advancement within the state review process.